 I research and teach international relations, formal and quantitative methods, and comparative political economy as a doctoral student at Princeton University.

-I studied International Relations (B.A. with Honors) at New York University, Psychology at the Norwegian University of Science and Technology, and Mandarin Chinese at Peking University.
+I studied International Relations (B.A.) at New York University, Psychology at the Norwegian University of Science and Technology, and Mandarin Chinese at Peking University.
 Prior to my studies, I served as a conscript in the North Brigade of the Norwegian Army.

-In addition to understanding things, I enjoy jazz, watching pro MOBA, coffee, reading philosophy/criticism, and travelling to new places.
+In addition to understanding things, I enjoy jazz, pro MOBA, coffee, philosophy/criticism, and travels to new places.

 I live in Brooklyn, NY.